 - be imported into the central WordPress installation

 - and be assigned to you specific blog.

-(Please note: for security reasons your computer must be within the university's network to do that.
-If it isn't, you can still log in using either VPN or a remote desktop connection.
+(For security reasons your computer must be within the university' network to log in.
+If it isn't, you can still log in using either a VPN or a remote desktop connection.

 If you are starting to build the contents of a new project, plan

 - what to display in the page header,